 Chapters 1-6 (of 12)

-This is the last of the Mapp and Lucia novels, and Benson’s world of genteel world of one-upmanship and status anxiety is by now completely familiar.
+This is the last of the Mapp and Lucia novels, and Benson’s world of genteel one-upmanship and status anxiety is by now completely familiar.
 The overriding passions, to get one over on the others in the town and to assiduously avoid losing face if caught out in a lie, have both been raised to almost psychotic levels.
 In fact, this is only really true of the two main characters, with the hapless Diva doing her best to keep up with their absurdities.
 Other women look on, as often as not ridiculing them – Irene sees through their games and, particularly with Elizabeth Mapp, likes to re-state in unflattering terms exactly what is going on – while the men, as absurd and vain as the women in their own ways, get through each day as best they can.
 It’s a kind of hell.

 At the beginning of this novel, Lucia has just been elected mayor.
 The previous novel must have culminated in this gratifying victory over the woman who, until Lucia’s arrival, had been the sole arbiter of taste and the undisputed queen of the pecking-order.
 Lucia is just as absurd, self-serving and dishonest as Elizabeth, but Benson always provides her with a get-out.
 If ever Elizabeth has anything over her, Lucia knows something worse about Elizabeth.
 I’m thinking, in an earlier novel, of the picture that Lucia has traced from an illustration in a book of local views and, in this one, the denture that Lucia has that even her husband doesn’t know about.
 Or, again in an earlier novel, Elizabeth’s discovery that Lucia can’t speak Italian while pretending that she does.
 This time, Lucia is saved when Georgie, the overgrown fop she has married before this final novel takes place, happens to meet an Italian while on holiday (in England).
 She is willing to write a fluent letter of apology, in Italian, which Lucia can copy to the contessa who had been looking forward to talking to her.